Tinkerforge/doc/en/source/Software/Brickv.rst

 Brick Viewer.

-Before you flash a new firmware on a IMU Brick you might want to backup its calibarition data, because it is lost during the flashing process.
+Before you flash a new firmware on a IMU Brick you might want to backup its calibration data, because it is lost during the flashing process.
 This is only important if you did your own calibration, because the factory calibration can be restored automatically during the flashing process sind Brick Viewer version 1.1.13.